 I believe that Yoga Therapy and Reiki are such beautiful medicine and that they can truly transform the relationship we have with our body, mind, and spirit, as well as the connections we have with the people around us.
 I'm passionate about making sure that everyone in every body can experience movement and healing in fully present and intuitive ways.

-My greatest joy is supporting people experiencing grief and loss create meaning and find acceptance and ease.
+I am deeply passionate about supporting people experiencing grief and loss create meaning and find acceptance and ease.
 I have a long list of grief experiences throughout my life in a variety of different ways.
 It has been through these moments of challenge that I've slowly learned to talk about grief and death and sadness and how to fully embody the experience.
 Grief is not taboo.
 Grief needs to be talked about, to be held and seen and heard.
 I believe one of the most profound ways to engage with grief is by getting into your body and being with the process - and letting it be messy.
 And I'm here to be with you in that, every step of the way.